rulewis/journey-optimizer.en/help/using/documentation-updates.md

 ## July 2021

+* Adobe Journey Optimizer's Send-Time Optimization feature, powered by Adobe’s AI services, can predict the best time to send an email or push message to maximize engagement based on historical open and click rates.
+[Read more](building-journeys/journeys-message.md#send-time-optimization)
+* Adobe Experience Platform allows you to define relationships between schemas in order to use one dataset as a lookup table for another.
+Journey Orchestration can now leverage data coming from a linked schema.
+[Read more](event/experience-event-schema.md#unitary_event_configuration)
+* You can now search for journeys using the unified search.
+* Packages?
+* Throttling?
+* Custom action enhancements/dynamic headers?
+* Hide cache?
 * Added direct links to Experience Platform services documentation in [!DNL Journey Optimizer] home page and table of contents
 * New landing pages for Experience Platform services available in [!DNL Journey Optimizer]
 * Added links to [!DNL Journey Optimizer] product description in the home page